 A banana contains vitamin A, which is good for eye health, preventing cataracts and conjunctivitis.

 Vitamin A assists with cell growth and regulation of the immune system.
-It’s also essential for preventing certain respiratory conditions, polyuria, polydipsia, and low feather quality.
+It’s also essential for preventing some respiratory problems, polyuria, polydipsia, and low feather quality.

 Other fruits high in vitamin A include papaya, nectarines, and tangerines.